 As a result of the application process and in line with the decision of the Polish Ministry of Foreign Affairs, the financing was awarded to the proposal, submitted by the KNF, i.e. Development Co-operation Project No 30/2018 “Further strengthening the institutional and operational capacities of the National Bank of Ukraine” within the Development cooperation plan for 2018.

-2. KNF - Polish Financial Supervision Authority http://www.knf.gov.pl/en/index.html
+2. The Polish Financial Supervision Authority - UKNF http://www.knf.gov.pl/en/index.html

 3. Polish Aid portal of Ministry of Foreign Affairs of the Republic of Poland https://www.polishaid.gov.pl/

 *Detailed information on Poland's Development Co-operation Programme and associated programme documents is available on: www.polishaid.gov.pl